microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyConnectorGroup.md

 ```

 ## Description
-the New-EntraBetaApplicationProxyConnectorGroup cmdlet creates a new Application Proxy connector group.
+The New-EntraBetaApplicationProxyConnectorGroup cmdlet creates a new Application Proxy connector group.

 ## Examples